A Comparison of Gauge Dimension and Effective Dimension: Introduction

-We did not choose to use this notion since we want to use the gauge profile of $W(s)$ obtained by Jarn\'{i}k \cite{jarnik1999diophantische}.
+We do not choose to use this notion since we want to use the gauge profile of $W(s)$ obtained by Jarn\'{i}k \cite{jarnik1999diophantische}.
 See \cite{becher2018irrationality,calude2013liouville} for related work on irrationality exponent and effective Hausdorff dimensions.